Classical Music—LIVE!! : A Winter Musical Interlude

 with Sue Katz

-This class will be for a small group of prose writers who want to take their work to the next level.
+This class will be a small group of prose writers who want to take their work to the next level.
 A variety of approaches to writing and feedback will be used, starting with a short warm-up exercise.
 Then a longer chunk of time will be devoted to focusing on a piece of writing.
-For this you can either select from the three varied prompts (as many as you choose) the instructor will provide or you can concentrate on an ongoing piece of writing (book/essay/story/etc.) that you have been working on outside or inside class.
+For this you can either select (as many as you choose) from the three varied prompts the instructor will provide or you can concentrate on an ongoing piece of writing (book/essay/story/etc.) that you have been working on outside or inside class.
 Finally, volunteers will read up to 500 words of their work, and we will offer feedback.

 Enrollment Limit: 8